-Please note that the Research Proposal (Item 14 of the application) must not exceed 2,500 words or 5 pages, excluding figures and references.
+Please note that the Research Proposal (Item 17 of the application) must not exceed 5000 words, excluding figures and references.

 Supporting materials should include only previously published articles or materials accepted for publication.

-Award payments are normally made twice a year to the financial officer of the host institution.
+Yearly grants will normally be disbursed in two payments in each year and sent to the financial officer of the host institution.

 The Research Peer Review Committee of the Canadian Hemophilia Society will make recommendations on the awarding of the grants and the final decision will be made by the CHS Board of Directors.
 No appeals will be considered.

 A statement of all expenditures for the grant, signed by the candidate and the financial officer of each institution, must be received at the CHS's offices within 2 months of the end date of the grant term.
 An institution finance/expenditure report is acceptable to avoid duplication of effort by the researcher.
 Failure to fulfill this requirement may lead to exclusion from future research grant competitions.
 If delay is anticipated, the CHS must be informed.